 Stahly

-Stahly lives in Craftworld Hamburg, located in the north of Germany.
-He has been involved with Warhammer since childhood and has painted several armies and countless warbands and kill teams over the decades.
-When he's not painting miniatures incredibly slowly, he's writing tutorials and testing the latest miniature paints, hobby tools and kits.
-He founded Tale of Painters to pass on his knowledge and bring inspiration to your hobby.
+Stahly hails from Craftworld Germany and has been involved with Warhammer since childhood.
+He has painted several armies and countless warbands and Kill Teams over the decades, and founded Tale of Painters in 2011.
+When he's not painting miniatures incredibly slowly, he's testing the latest paints, tools and kits with German precision and a no non-sense attitude.

 FYI: Citadel Edge Paints seem to be back on the site. http://www.games-workshop.com/gws/catalog/armySubUnitCats.jsp?catId=cat1040004a&rootCatGameStyle=paints-tools